xXleowXx/gitlab-charts/doc/advanced/external-object-storage/index.md

 GitLab relies on object storage for highly-available persistent data in Kubernetes.
-By default, an S3-compatible storage solution named `minio` is deployed with the chart, but for production quality deployments, we recommend using a hosted object storage solution like Google Cloud Storage or AWS S3.
+By default, an S3-compatible storage solution named `minio` is deployed with the chart.
+For production quality deployments, we recommend using a hosted object storage solution like Google Cloud Storage or AWS S3.

 To disable MinIO, set this option and then follow the related documentation below: